BLUE GRENADINES are proud to be members of an exciting initiative called 'PACK for a PURPOSE'

 Please contact the Blue Grenadines team to arrange drop off or pick up of items so they can be recorded and delivered to the relevant project.

 Project 1: BAPA

 The Bequia Animal Protection Alliance (BAPA) is a non-profit organisation, that has been created in response to the growing number of stray dogs in Bequia.
 They are dedicated to preventing cruelty and replacing it with kindness to all animals.
 They provide medical care to animals in need and subsidising veterinary care to low income families.

-BAPA conducts ongoing spay/neuter and vaccination campaigns, treats medical conditions, administers emergency/first aid care, facilitates animal adoption and conducts public education programs.
-A weekly animal clinic/education centre is held by Dr Eric Audain in Port Elizabeth, Bequia, St. Vincent & the Grenadines.
+BAPA conducts ongoing spay/neuter and vaccination campaigns, treats medical conditions, administers emergency/first aid care and facilitates animal adoption.
+A weekly animal clinic is held by Dr Eric Audain in Port Elizabeth, Bequia, St. Vincent & the Grenadines.

 Project 2: The Sunshine School